Our SEND Local Offer

 Family Liaison Officer

-Our Parent and Child Support Advisor, Laura Abraham is able to offer advice, guidance and assistance to parent/carers of children attending Shurdington school, as well as monitoring student’s time keeping and attendance.
+Our Pastoral Lead, Laura Abraham is able to offer advice, guidance and assistance to parent/carers of children attending Shurdington school, as well as monitoring student’s time keeping and attendance.
 You will be contacted if there are any concerns for lateness and attendance.

 Please get in touch with your class teacher if you have any concerns.
 The SENDCo and Head Teacher are also available to discuss any concerns and offer advice.